jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) TSL - Transient System Load
 1) RT - Runtime

+#### Major Advantage of UEFI

+![*Enable EFI*](images/Chapter-10/UEFI/virtualbox-uefi.png "virtualbox efi support")

 UEFI supported is detected on install by all operating systems.
-You can specifically enable it in VirtualBox 6+:

-![*Enable EFI*](images/Chapter-10/UEFI/virtualbox-uefi.png "virtualbox efi support")
+You can specifically enable it in VirtualBox 7+.
+UEFI has one clear advantage, BIOS cannot boot an operating system from a harddisk greater than 2 TB and UEFI can.
+The pre-boot setup environment software is 64-bit and can contain custom drivers for this mini-operating system.
+Has robust support for Networking and advanced system configuration.
+Some modern operating systems require UEFI to be present.
+[UEFI](https://uefi.org/members "UEFI member list website") is controlled by a trade organization which all the major PC makes and OS vendors purchase a seat in the UEFI consortium.

 ## Second Phase of the system boot

-## GNU GRUB Boot Loaders
+### GNU GRUB Boot Loader

+GNU GRUB version 2 or known as just GRUB, has 3 stages of the boot loading process.

+#### Stage One

+GRUB Stage 1 detects and finds the locations of and discovers various file systems on disk for loading.
+This is your Volume Boot Record functionality.

+#### Stage 1.5

-GNU GRUB superseded what is now called legacy GRUB (version 0.9x) and begins with version 2 to separate the different tools--though they are both called GRUB.
-We will only talk here about GRUB 2 or GNU GRUB when referring to GRUB.
-GRUB itself has 3 stages in order to get you to stage two which is the loading of your Linux Kernel from disk into memory.
-Stage 1 detects and finds the locations of and discovers various file systems on disk for loading at a later time.
-Once this is accomplished GRUB loads stage 1.5 and passes control to it.
-GRUB 1.5 will load file system drivers that are separate from the Operating System so the file ```/boot/grub/grub.cfg``` can be read, Fedora stores its grub configuration at ```/boot/grub2/grub.cfg```.
+Now GRUB loads stage.
+GRUB 1.5 will load file system drivers that are separate from the Operating System so that the file `/boot/grub/grub.cfg` can be read.
+Fedora stores its grub configuration at `/boot/grub2/grub.cfg`.
 This file contains details about the path to various kernels for loading and various system configurations.

+#### Stage 2

-Once complete stage 2 is loaded and control is passed.
+Once stage 1.5 is completed, stage 2 is loaded and control is passed.
 This is where you get the nice TUI (Terminal User Interface screen) allowing you to choose which kernel and any features you want to enable/disable per this boot.

 By default this User Interface will pop up if you have more than one operating system or kernel version installed in the case of Fedora.
 If you have a single operating system this screen will be skipped by default, you can hold down the SHIFT key at boot and force this screen to come up.
 In the case of Ubuntu you can select ADVANCED to see different kernel versions you can load.

 ![*Terminal User Interface*](images/Chapter-10/GRUB/tui-large.png "TUI")

 Once we select a kernel version, GRUB knows where to go to find that kernel file, read it into memory, decompress it.
-All kernel images are located in ```/boot``` and your GRUB 2 configuration file knows this.
+All kernel images are located in `/boot` or `/efi/boot` and your GRUB configuration file knows this.

-You will notice that there is a vmlinuz kernel image per each instance that corresponds to the TUI entries in the previous image.
-The file that is loaded first is actually the ```initrd.img-X.XX.X-XX``` file.
+#### initrd img

+Before the kernel image can be loaded the GRUB stage 2 needs to load the `initrd.img-X.XX.X-XX` file.
 This is the pre-kernel which contains all the drivers necessary for the kernel to use before the root filesystem has been mounted.
-The *initrd* file is gzip compressed and is decompressed on each boot.
-Once the *initrd* temporary filesystem is loaded, with its own /etc and own /bin, the *vmlinuz* file which is the actual kernel is now loaded into memory and begins to un-mount and remove the *initrd* from memory as it is no longer needed.
+The `initrd` file is gzip compressed and is decompressed on each boot.
+Once the `initrd` temporary filesystem is loaded, with its own `/etc` and own `/bin`, the `vmlinuz*` file, which is the actual kernel, is now loaded into memory and begins to un-mount and remove the `initrd` from memory as they are no longer needed.

 ### GNU GRUB Settings

-The GRUB 2 or GNU GRUB bootloader exists in the file ```/boot/grub/grub.cfg``` but this file is auto generated so to edit the settings you would modify the ```/etc/default/grub``` file.
+The GNU GRUB bootloader exists in the file `/boot/grub/grub.cfg` but this file is auto generated so to edit the settings you would modify the `/etc/default/grub` file.
-The ```/etc/default/grub``` file contains various key, value pairs defining default kernel parameters to be passed to GRUB.
+The `/etc/default/grub` file contains various key, value pairs defining default kernel parameters to be passed to GRUB.

-GRUB_DEFAULT=N  -- this value is which entry in your GRUB list is the default operating system to boot.
+`GRUB_DEFAULT=N` -- this value is which entry in your GRUB list is the default operating system to boot.
 If you have a single OS installed, this value will be 0.

-GRUB_TIMEOUT -- this is the setting that tells the system to boot the default command N seconds after the GRUB menu has appeared.
+`GRUB_TIMEOUT` -- this is the setting that tells the system to boot the default command N seconds after the GRUB menu has appeared.
 It functions as a countdown.

-GRUB_TIMEOUT_STYLE -- this will let the count down appear or silently countdown.
+`GRUB_TIMEOUT_STYLE` -- this will let the count down appear or silently countdown.

-GRUB_CMDLINE_LINUX_DEFAULT -- this value adds additional key value pairs to the kernel boot parameters.
+`GRUB_CMDLINE_LINUX_DEFAULT` -- this value adds additional key value pairs to the kernel boot parameters.
 A common setting here is to change the setting of *splash quiet* which hides and boot time kernel message behind the Ubuntu logo and instead displays them on the screen.

-GRUB_DISABLE_RECOVERY -- this hides the single user/recovery mode from the GRUB menu per kernel entry
+`GRUB_DISABLE_RECOVERY` -- this hides the single user/recovery mode from the GRUB menu per kernel entry

-GRUB_GFXMODE=640x480 -- this setting is commented out by default, but you can enable this to hard code a certain boot resolution.
+`GRUB_GFXMODE=640x480` -- this setting is commented out by default, but you can enable this to hard code a certain boot resolution.

-GRUB_BACKGROUND -- this option lets you *theme* your GRUB menu by adding a background image.
+`GRUB_BACKGROUND` -- this option lets you *theme* your GRUB menu by adding a background image.

-To make these changes permanent you need to execute the ```sudo update-grub``` command after saving the file so the ```/boot/grub/grub.cfg``` will be regenerated and used on the next boot.
+To make these changes permanent you need to execute the `sudo update-grub` command after saving the file so the `/boot/grub/grub.cfg` will be regenerated and used on the next boot.

 ## Third Phase of the system boot

-### SysVinit
+### System Init Services

-I am going to describe the Unix System V init process - this is the basis of all Unix and Linux knowledge since the early 1980s.
+I am going to describe the classic Unix System V init process first.
+This is the basis of all knowledge relating to how processes start since the early 1980s.
 This is referred to as SysVinit--note that only the Unix based derivatives of BSD use this as of 2018.
-SysVinit is not in use in Linux as it was replaced by systemd as the init system.
+SysVinit is not in use in Linux as it was replaced by systemd in 2015.

-Once the kernel has complete control of the hardware, it begins to execute the "guts" of the operating system--by setting up the system processes.
-The first task it executes is ```/sbin/init```.
+Once the kernel has complete control of the hardware, it begins to execute the "guts" of the operating system--by starting up the system processes.
+The first task that SysVinit executes is `/sbin/init`.
 This is referred to as the init process.
 It's job is only to be the ancestor of all other processes and start each succeeding service--starting from the X server, to the login server, to any GUI, to a webserver or database.

-The ```/sbin/init/``` looks at the value stored in ```/etc/inittab``` to find the system __run level__.
-The **run level** tells us which mode to start in and which associated services are needed.
+The `/sbin/init/` looks at the value stored in `/etc/inittab` to find the system __run level__.
+The `run level` tells us which mode to start in and which associated services are needed.
 These levels are general and each Linux distro modifies them as needed.
-The default run level for a GUI based distro is **5**.
-The default run level for a server based OS is **3**.
+The default run level for a GUI based distro is `5`.
+The default run level for a server based OS is `3`.

 : Traditional Run Levels